-Within the last few years there have been reports of data breaches at some of the largest organizations in the country.
-Examples include Target, Home Depot and more recently, Uber, PayPal and Equifax.
+Have you ever wondered if your personal information is actually protected online?
+During this ongoing digital transformation that our world is going through, sometimes you may never know.
+Every few months, it is good to double check if your information is secure in case a data breach should happen.
 A data breach occurs when a criminal gains access to your personal information, such as name, Social Security Number and credit card number, by bypassing the security measures put in place by you or a company that stores your information.
 All reputable companies have security measures in place to protect themselves and your information from a breach; however, cyber criminals work relentlessly to gain access to this information.
-Following are a few things you can do to protect your information from being compromised.

 Check to see if your information is on the dark web.

 The dark web is a hidden network of websites that are often used for illegal activity.
 The quality and quantity of personal information stored on the dark web makes it valuable to fraudsters looking for stolen data.
 If you use an identity theft protection or credit protection service, find out if they offer a dark web scan to determine if any of your information is for sale.
 As a part of their services, they should work with you to remediate any personal information that is exposed.